Waterford Plunkett railway station: Services

 There are seven daily trains in each direction between Waterford - Dublin Mondays to Saturdays inclusive.
 One extra Dublin to Waterford train runs Friday only and one extra Waterford to Dublin train runs Friday and Saturday only.

 On Sundays there are four trains each way.

 The fastest of these trains being the 07.10 Waterford - Dublin which completes the journey in exactly 1 hour and 48 minutes.

 There are two trains each way between Waterford - Limerick Junction Mondays to Saturdays inclusive.
 There is no Sunday service on this line.
 Until 19 January 2013 (inclusive) there were three trains each way.
 However, the late-morning Waterford to Limerick Junction and early-afternoon Limerick Junction to Waterford trains are now discontinued.

 Rail replacement bus to Rosslare Europort

 Until 18 September 2010 (inclusive), there was one daily return train between Waterford and Rosslare, after which time passenger trains on the line were suspended.
-The rail service was replaced by a revised Bus Éireann Route 370 service from Monday 20 September 2010.
+The rail service was replaced by a revised Bus Éireann Route 370 service from 20 September 2010.
 However, the replacement bus service does not serve the railway station, the nearest stop being the bus station a walk of several minutes.

 In 2021, the transport minister Eamon Ryan said the government were reviewing the line with a possibility of re-opening it.